 What is love?
 What is happiness?
 What is success?
 It seems that on our quest to live a life fulfilled, these are the most commons questions we ask ourselves.
-For Valentine’s Day 2021, let’s go back in time to see what the Ancient Greeks thought about love and how knowing what you’re feeling will boost your happiness in life.
+The ancient Greeks have brought us much wisdom and many innovations we still use today, so we thought to go back in time to see what they knew about love.
+Read on for more and discover how knowing what you’re feeling will boost your happiness in life.

 ...and they lived happily ever after.
 THE END” –every Disney princess movie ever made

 But love is a complex and powerful force, one that plays out in a multitude of ways and in many different contexts, and it can grow and change over time.
 You might say that you love your spouse, your family, your best friend, your job or even inanimate, material objects –things that could never give back the love you bestow upon them.
 So how would that make you happy?
 Let’s look into these different types of love and how to know which you’re feeling, and why it’s important to factor each type into your relationships for overall life happiness and satisfaction.

 Eros is the first kind of love, named after the Greek god of fertility, and in real life this translates to romance, passion, desire and attraction.
 It describes the intoxicating and thrilling emotions that you feel in the first stages of a relationship.
 In Greek myth, it is a form of madness created by one of Cupid’s arrows.
 Think “head over heels” and “love at first sight”, like Paris did with Helen of Troy.

 Eros is a flame that burns hot and bright and – over time, this type of love will often morph into another type – but the flame needs to fanned with other facets of love or else it will die out.